davidryan59/ji-rcn/README.md

 ### Algorithm

 An algorithm can be specified on a `JInterval` during construction, or later on.
 In `ji-rcn`, the default algorithm has text acronym `DR`, and has an associated (internal) comma function `getCommaDR`.
-The format for specifying an algorithm as an object is `{txt: 'ABC', fn: getCommaFn}`, and this format can be obtained from a `JInterval` using `getSetupAlgObject`.
+The format for specifying an algorithm as an object is `{txt: txt, fn: getCommaFn}`, and this format can be obtained from a `JInterval` using `getSetupAlgObject`.
 If `txt` is one of `DR`, `SAG`, `KG2` then the function can be omitted since three functions are already internally available for these comma algorithms.

 ``` js
 jint.hasAlg()            // Return true if a custom algorithm has been set, false if using default